 If you are considering a home equity line of credit, be sure to ask about any fees associated with the loan, such as annual, origination, and closing costs.

-HELOC loan rates will depend on several qualifying factors including the following:
+Home Equity loan rates in Michgan and HELOC requirements will depend on several qualifying factors including the following:

 To lock in a low HELOC rate be sure to have credit cards paid down and payments paid on time to have the highest credit score possible.